 - Or a product that is more or less similar to the one you are promoting

-In both cases, they want your product to meet their immediate needs without having to search further.
-If the product page mentions how the product can solve that one particular problem, you know you have a clear winner there.
-It also means you have identified your products USP that sets it apart from other similar products in the market.
+In both cases, they want your product to meet their immediate needs without searching further.
+If the product page mentions how the product can solve that particular problem, you know you have a clear winner there.
+It also means you have identified your product’s USP that sets it apart from other similar products in the market.

-Here Luxy hair makes it easy to know how they can help the reader in three simple steps.
+Here Luxy hair makes it easy to know how to help the reader in three simple steps.

 Use the Words your Users Use

-The words you use to act as a catalyst to trigger positive reader behavior in your favor.
+The words you use act as a catalyst to trigger positive reader behavior in your favor.
 Besides, it also allows the reader to understand your product features and benefits, how it fares better than other competitor products, and why they need to choose it.
-To make it easy to connect with your audience follow these simple steps
+Follow these simple steps to make it easy to connect with your audience.

-- Mine social media and sites like Reddit to know what words your customers use to speak about your product
+- My social media and sites like Reddit know what words your customers use to speak about your product.

 - Check your internal customer data to understand how your customers describe your product.
-What words do they use to recall and talk about your product?
+For example, what words do they use to recall and talk about your product?